What 500k Push Notifications Taught Us About Ecommerce Customer Engagement

 Know the Benchmarks (But Don't Settle for Average CTRs)

-Not necessarily.
-Opt-in rates remain close to the average across all industries, indicating that customers are happy to receive relevant communications from brands they trust.
+Opt-in rates remain close to the all-industries average, indicating that customers expect relevant communication from brands they trust.

 Don’t Chase Daily Engagement: Aim for Regular, Meaningful Touchpoints